telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

         </span>
     </section>

-Each of the amount `&lt;spans&gt;s` contain the `data-bind` attribute that specifies the name of the data in the scheme to place in that view.
+Each of the `<span>` elements contain the `data-bind` attribute that specifies the name of the data in the scheme to place in that view.

 This data is bound to an external `DataSource`, which is pulled and bound to these display widgets in the `main-view.js` file.